zvigrinberg/redhat-dependency-analytics-plugin/README.md

   - [2.
 Via CLI](#2-via-cli)
   -
 # Red Hat Dependency Analytics
-Red Hat dependency analysis is a jenkins plugin developed by **Red Hat Inc**.
+Red Hat dependency analytics is a jenkins plugin developed by **Red Hat Inc**.
 RHDA (red hat dependency analytics) is powered by **Snyk Intel Vulnerability DB**, which is the most advanced and accurate open source vulnerability database in the industry.
 It adds value with the latest, fastest and more number of vulnerabilities derived from numerous sources.

 'RHDA Report' with Insights about your application dependencies:
 - Flags a security vulnerability(CVE) and suggests a remedial version